mariam138/ultimate-ateez-quiz/README.md

     - No further errors were present when the instructions modal, settings modal or exit modal were open.
     - No further errors were shown on the results page, and the warning for an empty heading disappeared.
     - No errors were shown when validating the [404 page](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fmariam138.github.io%2Fultimate-ateez-quiz%2F404.html)
 - The JavaScript code was validated using [JSHint](https://jshint.com/) by direct input.
 No errors were shown, however there were several warnings due to the fact that I had used syntax that is only avaible for ES6 onwards.
 Therefore, these warnings were ignored.
-The validtor highlighted an unused variable that had been declared, **scoreDiv**, and so this was removed from the JavaScript code.
+The validator highlighted an unused variable that had been declared, **scoreDiv**, and so this was removed from the JavaScript code.

 ### Lighthouse Testing